tejasbenibagde/samasya/README.md

 - `.subtract(value: number): Subtracts a number from the current value.`
 - `.multiply(value: number): Multiplies the current value by a number.`
 - `.divide(value: number): Divides the current value by a number.`
+- `.power(exponent: number): Raises the current value to the specified exponent.`
+- `.root(nthRoot: number): Calculates the nth root of the current value.`
 - `.getResult(): Returns the final value after all operations.`

 ## Development